ethereum-alarm-clock/ethereum-alarm-clock/docs/cli.rst

 Supervisord will be used to manage both ``geth`` and ``eth_alarm``.

-If you are using Go-Ethereum put the following in ``/etc/supervisord/conf.d/geth.conf``
+If you are using Go-Ethereum, put the following in ``/etc/supervisord/conf.d/geth.conf``

 .. code-block:: shell